-These are costs that companies simply cannot afford.
+These are costs that companies cannot afford.
 Across the supermarket industry, employee turnover costs are an astounding 40% greater than profits.
 With supermarkets in the negative month after month, it’s no mystery why stores go out of business.
-And sadly, this trend is seen across many service industries.
+Sadly, this trend is seen across many service industries.

 The difference in whether an employee stays or leaves is no longer just about salary, but about belonging.
 Today, more desk employers than ever have had the employee experience "aha!" moment.
 Companies with desk employees are running more stand-ups, work events, and general communication than ever before.
 Why?
-One major component is that it’s easier to rally your troops if you have a common office space.
+One facilitating component is the ease in rallying your troops if you have a common office space.
 This provides desk-heavy companies with a huge advantage in providing a holistic employee experience.
 Having a common physical space houses your culture, promoting feelings of validation, community, access to management and feedback.

 After years of research into employee pain points, technology has caught up to help alleviate work-related grievances.
-When asked what matters most to convenience retailing employees, these four "engagement drivers" stand out; company concern for well-being, opportunity to use personal strengths, clear expectations and encouragement to find better ways of work.
-By providing a digital place for sharing, technology is filling the "shared space" dilemma, driving behavior that directly contributes to fulfilling these four drivers.
-This is welcomed news for desk-less companies, as being "dispersed" is no longer an obstacle in providing a connected and culture-driven environment.
+When asked what matters most to convenience retail employees, these four employee engagement drivers stand out; company concern for well-being, opportunity to use personal strengths, clear expectations and encouragement to find better ways of work.
+By providing a digital place for sharing, technology is filing the "shared space" dilemma, driving behavior that directly contributes to fulfilling these four drivers.
+This is welcomed news for frontline companies, as being dispersed is no longer an obstacle in providing a connected and culture-driven environment.

-So who's taking these engagement drivers to heart?
+Who's taking these employee engagement drivers to heart?
 Take a look at the major American grocery store chain, Trader Joe's.
-Whereas providing a decent salary and insurance coverage used to be seen as a luxury, these days it is bare minimum in winning the war against turnover.
+Whereas providing a decent salary and insurance coverage used to be seen as a luxury, these days it is bare minimum in winning the war on employee retention.
 On top of surpassing these basic living standards, Trader Joe's makes sure to hire employees that share company values.
-This is followed by heavily imparting these values into employee work life through extensive training and feedback loops, including the show of appreciation.
+This is followed by heavily imparting these values into work life through training and feedback loops, including the show of appreciation.
 The shared sense of community, across all Trader Joe's locations, is palpable.

-Supermarket chain Wegman's is also leading the pack in low turnover.
-In addition to competitive wages, their turnover rate of just 7% is attributed to a high level of employee autonomy regarding decision making.
+Supermarket chain Wegman's is also leading the pack in employee retention.
+In addition to competitive wages, their turnover rate of just 7% is attributed to high levels of employee autonomy around decision making.
 Making employees feel valued during decisions contributes to a sense of belonging in a shared space.
-Providing technological tools for employees to do their jobs enables them this degree of autonomy, previously unthinkable.
+Providing technological tools for non-desk employees to do their jobs enables them this degree of autonomy, previously unthinkable.

-When companies critically evaluate and invest in their culture, technological tools, and space, they experience 40% lower turnover.
-And now that technological tools can act as a "space", lacking a physical hub for all employees is no longer the obstacle it once was to running a well-connected business.
+When companies critically evaluate and invest in culture, technological tools, and space, they experience 40% lower employee turnover.
+And now that technological tools can act as this space, lacking a physical hub for all employees is no longer the obstacle it once was to running a well-connected business.

 Written by Campbell Owens